 The Bottom Line

-As you can see, omega-3s are linked to many important functions in the body!
+As you can see, omega-3 fatty acids are linked to many important functions in the body!
 To reap their benefits, aim to include them (especially DHA and EPA forms) in your diet daily.